 - 1. Arrive promptly for lessons - 2.
-Line up quietly outside classrooms, ready to go in when invited by the teacher and then sit down ready to learn - Have all the standard equipment with them for every lesson (two pens [blue or black ink], pencil, eraser, ruler, calculator, highlighter, glue stick, personal reading book, laptop with compatible headphones and charger, subject specific equipment - e.g., protractor and pair of compasses for Mathematics, sports kit for PE, etc. - 4.
-Complete their homework to the best of their abilities and hand it in on time - 5.
-Actively listen when anyone else is addressing the class - 6.
-Try their best in every lesson - 7.
+Line up quietly outside classrooms, ready to go in when invited by the teacher and then sit down ready to learn - 3.
+Start the 'Do Now' task as soon as they enter the classroom - 4.
+Have all the standard equipment with them for every lesson (two pens [blue or black ink], pencil, eraser, ruler, calculator, highlighter, glue stick, personal reading book, laptop with compatible headphones and charger, subject specific equipment e.g., protractor and pair of compasses for Mathematics, sports kit for PE, etc. - 5.
+Complete their homework to the best of their abilities and hand it in on time - 6.
+Actively listen when anyone else is addressing the class - 7.
+Try their best in every lesson - 8.
 Treat their work, resources, and the classroom, with respect